-(3) Employ minimum standards associated with the practice of chiropractic and comply with the code of ethical conduct set forth in 201 KAR 21:015; and
+(3) Employ minimum standards associated with the practice of chiropractic and comply with the code of ethical conduct established in 201 KAR 21:015;

-(5) Sign all reports, except when the review is performed under the Kentucky Chiropractic Board of Examiners Peer Review Committee, in which case, the board’s administrator or designee shall sign the determination.
+(5) Sign all reports, unless the review is performed under the Kentucky Chiropractic Board of Examiners Peer Review Committee, in which case, the board’s administrator or designee shall sign the determination;

 Section 4.
 Incorporation by Reference.
-(1) "Registration/Renewal for Persons Performing Peer Review of Chiropractic Claims in Kentucky", 6/09, is incorporated by reference.
+(1) "Registration Form for Persons Performing Peer Review of Kentucky Chiropractic Claims", 2013, is incorporated by reference.

 (2) This material may be inspected, copied, or obtained, subject to applicable copyright law, at the Kentucky Board of Chiropractic Examiners, 209 South Green Street, Glasgow, Kentucky 42141, Monday through Friday, 8:00 a.m. to 4:30 p.m.
 (19 Ky.R.
 1934; Am.
 2238; eff.
 3-17-1993; 35 Ky.R.
 2126; 2770; 36 Ky.R.
 29; eff.
 7-31-2009; 40 Ky.R.
 1421; eff.
 3-20-2014.)